rtarun9/rtarun9.github.io/content/blogs/bindless_rendering.md

 Now, how exactly do we go about using bindless rendering ?
 Say you want to render a SkyBox.
 You would need a few resources for this : A position buffer (in this case I am using Vertex Pulling and not Vertex Buffer), a texture, and a view projection matrix (which I store in a SceneBuffer).
-The HLSL code for this can be found [here](https://github.com/rtarun9/Helios/blob/master/Shaders/SkyBox/SkyBox.hlsl), and in a nutshell is :
+The complete HLSL shader code for this can be found [here](https://github.com/rtarun9/Helios/blob/master/Shaders/SkyBox/SkyBox.hlsl):
 ```cpp
 struct SkyBoxRenderResources
 {